LuisDHuante/Starman/README.md

 > Data Retrieval Server

 In charge of obtaining real-time data from the OpenSky Network API, through the use of Python.
-Will relay said information in a timely manner to the Storage Server.
+Will relay said information in a timely manner to the Storage Server, while also keeping copies of recent data points as required for archive purposes.

 > Storage Server

-In charge of storing historical data, to be sorted and retrieved as needed by the Processing Server.
+In charge of storing up-to-date data, to be sorted and retrieved as needed by the Processing Server.

 > Processing Server